Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What is driving property prices up or down in Istanbul as of 2026?

-As of early 2026, the top three factors driving Istanbul property prices are high inflation that pushes up replacement costs, ongoing population growth from internal migration, and new metro infrastructure that reshapes neighborhood accessibility.
+As of early 2026, the top three factors driving Istanbul property prices are persistent inflation pushing up construction and replacement costs, steady population pressure and household formation, and expanding metro access opening up new affordable districts.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Istanbul here.